CBSE Class 9 Science Structure of Atom MCQs Set A

-Refer to CBSE Class 9 Science Structure of Atom MCQs provided below.
-CBSE Class 9 Science MCQs with answers available in Pdf for free download.
-The MCQ Questions for Class 9 Science with answers have been prepared as per the latest syllabus, CBSE books and examination pattern suggested in Class 9 by CBSE, NCERT and KVS.
-Multiple Choice Questions for Chapter 4 Structure of the Atom are an important part of exams for Class 9 Science and if practiced properly can help you to get higher marks.
+Refer to CBSE Class 9 Science Structure of Atom MCQs Set A provided below available for download in Pdf.
+The MCQ Questions for Class 9 Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
+Chapter 4 Structure of Atom Class 9 MCQ are an important part of exams for Class 9 Science and if practiced properly can help you to improve your understanding and get higher marks.
 Refer to more Chapter-wise MCQs for CBSE Class 9 Science and also download more latest study material for all subjects

-MCQ for Class 9 Science Chapter 4 Structure of the Atom
+MCQ for Class 9 Science Chapter 4 Structure of Atom

-Class 9 Science students should refer to the following multiple-choice questions with answers for Chapter 4 Structure of the Atom in Class 9.
-These MCQ questions with answers for Class 9 Science will come in exams and help you to score good marks
+Class 9 Science students should refer to the following multiple-choice questions with answers for Chapter 4 Structure of Atom in Class 9.

-Chapter 4 Structure of the Atom MCQ Questions Class 9 Science with Answers
+Chapter 4 Structure of Atom MCQ Questions Class 9 Science with Answers

 Question: The electronic configuration of the element with atomic number 19 is